-Areas of concern at Innovations are centered around attendance and parent engagement.
+Areas of growing concern at Innovations are centered around attendance and parent engagement.
 Chronic Absenteeism increased to 5.3%, from 1.8% in the previous year.
 While this is most likely from lingering effects of a changed mindset during the pandemic, it is something we continue to monitor and plan to put additional support strategies in place to address in the coming year.
 A need to add some structure to the parent engagement strategies has been shared by the parents at LCAP meetings.
-While some of the concerns are more related to the new building and smaller parking areas, IA believes there are additional strategies and innovative ideas that can help parents feel more connected to the school and more informed about our practices.
+While some of the concerns are more related to the new building and smaller parking areas, IA believes there are additional strategies and innovative ideas that can help parents feel more connected to the school and more informed about our practices and what is happening in the classrooms.